-Table 32-5 (Cont.)
+Table 33-5 (Cont.)
 Attributes for <xsql:if-param>

-Attribute Name Description not-in-list = "comma-or-space- separated-list" This tests whether the named parameter does not match any of the strings in the provided list.
+Attribute Name Description equals="stringValue" This condition tests whether the named parameter equals the string value provided.
 By default the comparison is an exact string match.
 For a case-insensitive match, supply the additional ignore-case="yes" attribute as well.
-The value of the $not-in-list$ parameter is tokenized into an array with commas as the delimiter if commas are in the string.
+For an array-valued parameter, the condition tests whether any element in the array has the indicated value. not-equals="stringValue" This condition tests whether the named parameter does not equal the string value provided.
+By default the comparison is an exact string match.
+For an array-valued parameter, the condition evaluates to true if none of the elements in the array has the indicated value. in-list = "comma-or-space- separated-list" This condition tests whether the named parameter matches any of the strings in the provided list.
+By default the comparison is an exact string match.
+For a case-insensitive match, supply the additional ignore-case="yes" attribute as well.
+The value of the $in-list$ parameter is tokenized into an array with commas as the delimiter if commas are detected in the string.
+Otherwise, it uses a space as the delimiter.
+For an array-valued parameter, the condition tests whether any element in the array matches an element in the list. not-in-list = "comma-or-space- separated-list" This tests whether the named parameter does not match any of the strings in the provided list.
+By default the comparison is an exact string match.
+For a case-insensitive match, supply the additional ignore-case="yes" attribute as well.
+The value of the not-in-list parameter is tokenized into an array with commas as the delimiter if commas are in the string.
 Otherwise, the processor uses a space as the delimiter.
 For an array-valued parameter, the condition tests whether none of the elements in the array matches an element in the list.